WCDO NEWS FRIDAY 1-23-26

 ——————————————

-The Bainbridge Chamber of Commerce is holding their next General Membership meeting tomorrow morning.
-The meeting will begin @ 7:30 am at the back of Bob’s Diner.
+The Bainbridge Chamber of Commerce will hold their next meeting tomorrow morning.
+The meeting will begin at 7:30 am at the back of Bob’s Diner, members & directors are encouraged to attend.

 ———————————————–